aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/replication-in-mirrormaker2.rst

-Replication in Apache Kafka® Mirrormaker 2
+Replication in Apache Kafka® MirrorMaker 2
 =====================================

 **Q: What guarantees in replication does MirrorMaker 2 provide?**